aksommerville/egg2/README.md

 ## TODO

-- [x] Flesh out and validate Prereqs, above. ...what we have is fine.
-Season to taste as we onboard new hosts.
-- [x] Programmatic access to a song eg for ocarinas or sustained notes.
-API change.
-- - The synthesizers currently aren't built for infinitely-sustaining notes.
-- - Need to think this thru carefully, and ensure we have some safeguards against stuck notes.
-- [ ] Editor.
+- [ ] Audio
+- - Editor...
 - - [ ] SongService: Should we auto-re-play on dirty?
 - - [ ] SongService+SongChannelsUi: Mute and Solo buttons per channel.
 - - [ ] SongChannelsUi: Copy levelenv when changing mode, and maybe do a per-mode default.
-- - [x] Generic command list support.
-Can we read a command schema off a comment in shared_symbols.h?
 - - [ ] PostModal: Mysterious "invalid input" error on a newish channel.
 Can't repro.
 - - [ ] Sounds require an explicit terminal delay.
 Have editor create this automagically from the events.
 - - [ ] PostModal fields per stage type.
 - - [ ] Song actions (SongChannelsUi)
 - - [ ] ModecfgModal for drum: Spawn SongEditor in a modal per drum.
-- [ ] eggdev
+- - [ ] Special tooling to compare native vs web synth, in editor.
+- - Synth (both)...
 - - [ ] `eau-format.md`: "Events for a channel with no header will get a non-silent default instrument.".
 Confirm we're doing this in both implementations.
 - - - We're not.
 And if it seems burdensome, we can change the spec to require CHDR.
 - - - If we change the spec, ensure that MIDI=>EAU generates all CHDR.
 Not sure whether it does.
 - - [ ] `eau-format.md`: "Duration of a sound is strictly limited to 5 seconds.".
 I didn't implement this yet.
-- [ ] Native runtime.
-- - [ ] Input.
-- - - [ ] Interactive reconfig.
-- - - - [ ] Let the client declare which buttons it uses, so when configuring we don't ask for all 15 buttons.
-- - - - - Maybe a metadata field "incfgMask" containing characters "dswne123lrLR". "d" being the dpad, all others correspond to one button.
-- - [ ] Record and playback session.
-- - [ ] System language, for MacOS and Windows.
-- - [ ] Global config file.
-Command-line options, and also persist `egg_prefs_set()` here.
-- [ ] Web runtime.
-- - [ ] Input.
-- - - [ ] Mapping.
-- - - [ ] Live config.
-- - [ ] prefs
-- - [ ] web: Detect loss of focus.
-At a minimum, pause audio.
-Maybe pause everything?
-Probly needs new soft-pause support in synth.
-- - [ ] web Video: Determine whether border is necessary.
-Apply to main fb as needed too; right now it's only situated for id>1 textures.
-- - [ ] web: Quantize final scale-up, don't use `object-fit:contain`.
-- - [ ] web: Player count
-- - [ ] synth: Test perceptually.
-- - - Pay close attention to FM.
-I hacked it fast and loose for web, probably got it all wrong.
-- - - Add some editor tooling to print a song both native and web, and play them back with an easy toggle.
-- - [ ] synth: Confirm we can get decent whoosh, click, and snap sounds without subtractive voices.
+- - [ ] Confirm we can get decent whoosh, click, and snap sounds without subtractive voices.
 I'm not sure we can.
+- - Synth (web)...
 - - [ ] Web synth: tuned voices use the oscillator's `detune` for both wheel and pitchenv.
 I expect they will conflict.
 - - - Probably related to that, FM voices really can't bend at all, the modulator goes out of sync.
 - - [ ] Web playhead incorrect for songs shorter than the forward period.
 That's a tricky one, and not likely to matter.
 Apparent in drumtest.
+- - And finally...
+- - [ ] Standard instruments.
-- [ ] Generic menu: Input config, quit, audio, language.
+- [ ] In-game menu.
+Quit, Audio prefs, Language, Input config.
+- - [ ] Native menu.
+- - [ ] Native input config.
+- - [ ] Web menu.
+- - [ ] Web input config.
+- [ ] Web.
+I skipped a lot of details first time thru.
+- - [ ] prefs
+- - [ ] Detect loss of focus.
+At a minimum, pause audio.
+Maybe pause everything?
+Probly needs new soft-pause support in synth.
+- - [ ] Video: Determine whether border is necessary.
+Apply to main fb as needed too; right now it's only situated for id>1 textures.
+- - [ ] Quantize final scale-up, don't use `object-fit:contain`.
-- - [ ] Native.
+- - [ ] Player count
-- - [ ] Web.
+- - [ ] prefs.
+Not implemented or what?
+See demo.
-- [ ] Client utilities.
+- - [ ] Input is not setting CD.
-- - [ ] Standard instruments and sound effects.
+- - [ ] El Cheapo triggers have 1 and 2 swapped.
+Is that a real bug, or just bad luck with Standard Mapping?
+- - [ ] Releasing manual synth note cuts off cold.
+It ought to enter the envelope's release stage.
-- - [ ] Can we make native builds use egg-stdlib's rand()?
+- [ ] native: Can we use egg-stdlib's rand()?
 There might be some value in having PRNG behave exactly the same across targets.
-- [x] Should we allow strings to use symbolic names in place of index?
-I'm leaning No but give it some thought.
-We do something like that for decalsheet. ...NO, too complicated.
+- [ ] native: Record and playback session.
+- [ ] macos: System language
+- [ ] windows; System language
+- [ ] native: Global config file.
+Command-line options, and also persist `egg_prefs_set()` here.
 - [ ] EGG_GLSL_VERSION.
 Currently pretty hacky.
 - [ ] macos: eggrun
-- [x] Line strip cuts corners.
-See NW corner of line strip in demo/Video/Primitives, both xegl and web.
-I want the corner filled.
-Is that possible?
-- - Also the SE corners get doubled; apparent at low alpha.
-- - ...Fudging coordinates across the board doesn't help, tho it can move the missing pixels to the SE.
-I don't see how we could fudge them selectively.
-- - There isn't anything like "line join mode" in GLES.
-- - I don't believe this is solvable.
 - [ ] pulse: Fudged the estimated buffer length up 4x to avoid negative time-remaining.
 Can we fix it for real?
-- [x] stdlib: Leading zeroes in snprintf.
-- [ ] web: prefs.
-Not implemented or what?
-See demo.
-- [ ] web: Input is not setting CD.
-- [ ] web: El Cheapo triggers have 1 and 2 swapped.
-Is that a real bug, or just bad luck with Standard Mapping?
-- [ ] web: Releasing manual synth note cuts off cold.
-It ought to enter the envelope's release stage.